rasberry/ImageFunctions/Readme.md

   = point selector
 = selecting dropdown from speargraphic causes -g paramter to mysteriously appar for other functions = some function job are not finishing
+= try making status bar a flyout that keeps some message history = maybe remove the Debug method from Log and switch to using Trace.Writeline instead

 X maybe capture log messages - probably need to create a log provider = maybe this ? https://learn.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line